Some things get better with age. That’s the old adage anyway.

 Does HostMonster’s experience give them a competitive edge?
+Or has their performance slipped, like so many other recently acquired EIG brands?

 Let’s take a look at what we found!